Editor’s Note: This post, The Building Blocks of a Successful Blogger Program, was written by nDash community member Jaime Saine.

 Spend some time on conference websites looking at presenters, panelists, and keynote speakers.
 These resources are gold mines for finding potential guest bloggers.
 Not only can you get an idea of what they like talking about, but odds are they already understand the benefit of being a thought leader and may be open to additional guesting opportunities.

 Award & “Top” Lists

 Annual awards and “must follow” or “top XZY” lists are good for keeping an eye on rising stars.
 Keep in mind that these people likely get many requests right after a list is published, so you may want to add them to your list of potential guest bloggers for later outreach.

-Simple but effective, ask your coworkers (in all departments) if they have any knowledgeable connections they can introduce you to.
-This may be people they used to work with, someone they met at a conference or even a customer or prospect.
+Simple but effective, ask your coworkers (in all departments) if they have any known connections they can introduce you to.
+These may be people they used to work with, someone they met at a conference, or even a customer or prospect.